threepointone/redux-react-local/README.md

 - `ident` - short for 'identity', we use this value as a key on our internal store, among other things.
 This is either a string ('app', 'inbox', etc), or a function that receives this component's `props` and returns a string.
 - `initial` - initial state for this component.
 Can also be a function that receives `props` and returns the initial state.
 - `reducer` - a reducer for local state; recieves all actions that flow through the redux store.
-- `persist` - (experimental) a boolean indicating whether to 'keep' the state after the component has unmounted
+- `persist` - a boolean indicating whether to 'keep' the state after the component has unmounted

 The wrapped component will then recieve these props -